Venezuela: Protesters, troops clash ahead of Sunday vote

 Colombia: New assembly won't be recognized

+International pressure against Venezuela's election has been increasing.
+In the past few days, the United States, Mexico and Colombia said they're freezing assets and imposing other restrictions on certain current and former Venezuelan government officials.

-Colombian President Juan Manuel Santos said Friday his government will not recognize Venezuela's constituent assembly, according to a statement on the country's official website.
+Colombian President Juan Manuel Santos said Friday his government will not recognize Venezuela's constituent assembly.

 The assembly has a "fake origin and therefore, the results will not be recognized," Santos said in Barranquilla.